Arm Soars After Expansion Into New Markets Buoys Forecast

 Revenue in the three months ending in March will be $850 million to $900 million, Arm said in a statement Wednesday.
 That compares with an average analyst estimate of $778 million.
 Earnings will be roughly 30 cents, excluding some items, well ahead of the 21-cent projection.

-The upbeat outlook reflects an expansion by Chief Executive Officer Rene Haas into more markets, including server chips.
-Haas said that the smartphone market now accounts for less than a third of the company’s sales, underlining how successful he’s been at spreading its bets.
-Phones also now use more Arm technology per device, helping lift royalties.
+The upbeat outlook reflects an expansion by Chief Executive Officer Rene Haas into fresh areas, including server chips.
+Executives said that the smartphone industry now accounts for about a third of the company’s sales, underlining how successful he’s been at spreading its bets.
+And phones now contain more Arm technology per device, helping lift royalty payments.

+“We are involved in just about every single end market,” Haas said on a conference call with analysts.
+“And just about every single market is putting more compute into their devices.”

+Haas and Chief Financial Officer Jason Child explained that the company’s customers are shifting to new version of its technology called V9, which carries twice the royalty rate of its predecessors.
+They’re also using more Arm computing cores per device — more than 100 in Microsoft Corp.’s new server chips, for example — which amplifies royalties.
+Arm is also gaining market share from rival technology in the data-center and automotive markets, they said.

+Arm’s joint venture in China was a “nice positive surprise” as well, according to Child.
+It contributed 25% of total revenue.

-The stock rose as high as $96.88 in extended trading following the announcement.
-It earlier closed at $77.01, up 2.5% this year.
+The news sent Arm shares on a startling rally, with the stock rising as high as $109.48 in extended trading.
+If the surge holds up in regular trading, it would easily vault Arm into record territory.
+The shares closed earlier at $77.01, up 2.5% this year.

 Arm now expects sales of $3.16 billion to $3.21 billion in fiscal 2024, which runs through March.
 That’s up from a previous range that topped out at $3.08 billion.